How to say “good” in Japanese

 - yasui – 安い (やすい) : an i-adjective meaning ‘cheap’ in Japanese.

 This is a typical usage of “yokute”.
 In the example, it has the smooth connection with “yasui”.
-When we want to use “yoi” before another adjective or a verb, its te form is useful.
+When we want to use “yoi” in front of another adjective, its te form is useful to make a smooth connection.

-- yokereba – 良ければ (よければ) : the ba form of “yoi”, used to make a conditional clause with the meaning of ‘good’, ‘well’, or such in Japanese.
+- yokereba – 良ければ (よければ) : the ba form of “yoi”, which makes a conditional clause in a sentence with meaning ‘good’, ‘well’, ‘fine’, or such in Japanese.

 - yokere – 良けれ (よけれ) : one conjugation of “yoi”.
-This can have the better connection with “ba”.
+This can have a smooth connection with “ba”.

 - ba – ば : a conjunctive particle used after a verb, adjective, or auxiliary verb to make its ba form.

-In Japanese, ba forms of verbs and adjectives can work as their conditional forms.
-So, we can use “yokereba” to make a conditional clause with the meaning of ‘good’, ‘well’, ‘fine’, or such.
-Let me explain how to use it through the example sentence below.
+From these two parts, we can understand that “yokereba” is literally the ba form of “yoi”.
+In Japanese, the ba forms of words can work as their conditional forms.
+So, we can use “yokereba” to make a conditional clause in a sentence with adding the meaning of ‘good’, ‘well’, ‘fine’, or such in Japanese.
+Let me explain this usage through the example sentence below.

 tenki ga yokereba, umi ni iki masu – 天気が良ければ、海に行きます (てんきがよければ、うみにいきます)